DanBachmann/Multinational-Retail-Data-Centralisation/README.md

 <code>python . checks process_users process_cards</code>

 ### Reporting
 Ad hoc reporting is done with SQl queries in a tool such as PgAdmin.
+The data requests for milestone 4 are in <code>
+metrics_miletstone4.sql</code>
-The data requests for milestone 4 are in metrics_miletstone4.sql where each query can be highlighted and quickly executed.
+where each query can be highlighted and quickly executed.

 ## Developer Information
 ### Multi-threaded Architecture